lawrence-chillrud/ece475/README.md

 We refer interested readers to Bakr et al.[^2] for further details regarding the dataset.

 ## 3. Downloading the data
 1. Download [the .tcia manifest file](https://wiki.cancerimagingarchive.net/download/attachments/28672347/NSCLC_Radiogenomics-6-1-21%20Version%204.tcia?version=1&modificationDate=1622561925765&api=v2) (88 KB) that will be needed to later retrieve the images and their segmentations from the NCBI Data Retriever (see steps 3 and 4).
+We include this `.tcia` file here in the [data/TCIA/](data/TCIA/) folder incase the download link changes in the future.
 2. Download [the .csv file](https://wiki.cancerimagingarchive.net/download/attachments/28672347/NSCLCR01Radiogenomic_DATA_LABELS_2018-05-22_1500-shifted.csv?version=1&modificationDate=1531967714295&api=v2) (67 KB) providing the clinical data obtained for each patient (including each patient's EGFR mutation status).
+Again, we include this `.csv` here in the [data/TCIA/manifest/](data/TCIA/manifest/) folder (with the infix `DATA_LABELS`) should the download link change in the future.
+(Note: this clinical data `.csv` file is different from the `metadata.csv` file we also include in the same folder.
+The `metadata.csv` file can be obtained from scratch by following step 4 below.)
 3. Follow [these instructions](https://wiki.cancerimagingarchive.net/display/NBIA/Downloading+TCIA+Images#DownloadingTCIAImages-InstallingtheNBIADataRetriever) to install the NCBI Data Retriever application.
 4. Now open the `.tcia` manifest file downloaded in step 1 (this will open the NCBI app installed in step 3).
 Follow the app's prompts to download all the images and their segmentations (97.6 GB total).
 They will be downloaded in `.dcm` DICOM format.
 Detailed instructions can be found [here](https://wiki.cancerimagingarchive.net/display/NBIA/Downloading+TCIA+Images#DownloadingTCIAImages-OpeningtheManifestFileandDownloadingtheData).

+_Note: Because we provide all the `.csv` files needed throughout the main ML analysis in the [data/generated/](data/generated/) directory, the interested reader need only follow the above steps to download the raw DICOM files if they want to perform the conversion (section 4 below) and feature extraction (section 5 below) themselves.
+Otherwise, sections 3-5 in this README need not be followed computationally, and just serve as documentation for how the analysis data was prepared.
+The relevant files for the main analysis are [NSCLC_labels.csv](data/generated/NSCLC_labels.csv) (output by section 4) and [NSCLC_features.csv](data/generated/NSCLC_features.csv) (output by section 5)._

 ## 4. Converting the data
 In order to make the data smaller and easier to work with, we must convert all downloaded CT scans and their accompanying segmentations from their raw DICOM `.dcm` format to a compressed NIfTI `.nii.gz` format.
 Interested readers can study [this useful DICOM and NIfTI Primer post](https://github.com/DataCurationNetwork/data-primers/blob/master/Neuroimaging%20DICOM%20and%20NIfTI%20Data%20Curation%20Primer/neuroimaging-dicom-and-nifti-data-curation-primer.md) for the differences between the two file types.